9 Great Martinis at Westchester Restaurants and Bars

 Straight Up: $12; 92 Main St (914) 693-2306; harpersonmain.com

 Anthony Colasacco, the owner of Pour, is happy to tell you he’s “old school.”
 In other words, he’s into the classics.
-So much so that his martinis (and other cocktails) are served in vintage barware—some pieces dating as far back as the ’20s.
+So much so that his martinis are served in vintage barware—some pieces dating as far back as the ’20s.
 This is where to go for something a tad traditional.
 The Martinez is a predecessor to the martini, and includes Old Tom gin, Carpano Antica sweet vermouth, a teaspoon of maraschino liqueur, and two dashes of orange bitters—all garnished with a lemon twist.
-So lore goes—and “lore,” as you know, only gets better with yet another round—this underappreciated gin-and-sweet-vermouth concoction helped pave the way for the ubiquitous martini, or, as Colasacco likes to say, “It’s another good excuse to combine gin and maraschino liqueur.”
+As lore goes, this underappreciated concoction helped pave the way for the ubiquitous martini.

 Straight Up: $12; 241 Main St (914) 864-0606; pourmtkisco.com

-What sounds better than Nutella and liqueur?
 This decadent drink—basically a dessert and a cocktail mixed into one—is a local creation featuring three ounces of Godiva white chocolate liqueur, one ounce of crème de cacao, one ounce of Frangelico hazelnut liqueur, and one ounce of heavy cream.
 To make it even sweeter, it’s served in a frosted martini glass with Nutella and shaved chocolate around the rim.
-For those who want to support our fine county, the restaurant also serves The Bee’s Knees, boasting Port Chester-made Comb 9 gin, which is distilled from honey.
-The Bee’s Knees has its own unique flavor, thanks to the two ounces of fresh lemon juice and house-made honey simple syrup that accompany it.
-The pièce de résistance: half-price martinis every Thursday night along with live music, with no cover charge!
+For those who want to support our fine county, the restaurant also serves The Bee’s Knees, boasting Port Chester-made Comb 9 gin, which is distilled from honey (fresh lemon juice and house-made simple syrup, too).
+The pièce de résistance: half-price martinis every Thursday night along with live music.

 Straight Up: $14; 3605 Crompond Rd (914) 788-8700; thymerestaurant.net